|

 Instructor Leonard Richardson, and the following class

-lsu 7429 9452 When you register for WebAssign, please be sure to use your family name and given name in the same way that LSU has your name in Records and Registration.
+key: lsu18758839 When you register for WebAssign, which should be done on the first day of classes, please be sure to use your family name and given name in the same way that LSU has your name in Records and Registration.
 This is to make sure you get the correct credit for your homework.
 That is, the students' names must be alphabetized the same way LSU has it on class lists.
+Webassign allows you to use Webassign for 14 days after registration before paying Webassign's fee.
+However, the textbook can be purchased either with or without

 you'll need to pay WebAssign a fee directly.
 If you buy the